inasafe/inasafe-doc/docs/source/developer-docs/platform_windows.rst

    Receiving objects: 100% (5002/5002), 2.38 MiB | 7 KiB/s, done.
    Resolving deltas: 100% (3505/3505), done.

-.. note:: Why do we check it out as inasafe-dev ?
+.. note:: Why do we check it out as inasafe-dev?
    We do this so that the standard release package can be used on the same system using the QGIS plugin manager.

 Checkout the test data
 ......................